openmoh/openmohaa/README.md

 The installation directory can be set to MOHAA directory.

-The client build and successfully be built by adding `-DWITH_CLIENT=1` to the CMake command line.
+The client build can be built by adding `-DWITH_CLIENT=1` to the CMake command line.
+This will compile the cgame module and the full app with rendering, ui and sound suppport, alongside the dedicated server version.

 ### Linux